Entanglement structure for finite system under dual-unitary dynamics: Bipartite Entanglement Generation

 The term subtracted from unity has its numerator as logarithm of a summation with terms containing increasing power of $\chi$, while it is being divided by linearly increasing $2x\ln(q)$ factor.
 Hence, with each successive $x$, the entanglement velocity bound edges closer to unity.
 For the infinite case in terms of space and time, it is known that the value of $v_E(t)$ does approach unity $\forall U \in \mathcal{DU}(q)$ at $t \rightarrow \infty$, assuming sufficient entangling power associated with the gates $U$ forming the circuit \cite{Dual_Dynamics_Foligno}.
 This result holds for an arbitrary set of local unitaries at each space time point.
-Our setup for the finite case is an example of this, with the local unitaries $u$ and $v$ mounted upon $U'$ in effect a two-site invariant collection of local-unitaries, thereby explaining our observations.
+Our setup for the finite case can be taken as an example of this, with the local unitaries $u$ and $v$ mounted upon $\hat{U}'$ in effect a two-site invariant collection of local-unitaries, thereby explaining our observations.
 A check on the expression is also provided, as taking $c = q$ (i.e. the case of unitary $m$) reduces each $p_x$ to $1$, thereby making the lower bound equal to unity $\forall x$.
-Further, taking $e_P = 0$ for a typical value of $c$ gives a negative lower bound, satisfying the zero entanglement growth observed for the same situation.
+Further, taking $e_P = 0$ for a typical value of $c$ gives a negative lower bound, explaining the zero entanglement growth observed.